stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   single trigger input, so this is always `1`) crosses the trigger threshold.
-It is the only way to run script logic that isn't driven by an incoming MIDI message — e.g. reading `trig.getTicks()`/`input.*` and sending a MIDI message in response to an external clock/gate.
+It is the only way to run script logic that isn't driven by an incoming MIDI message — e.g. reading `trig.getTicks()`/`input.*` and sending a MIDI message in response to an external clock/gate, or streaming a [Tipsy](#trig-dedicated-triggergate-ports) message with `trig.sendTipsy()` on the trigger output.
 A script that never defines it simply never has it called; unlike `rack.onMidiMessage`, there is no load-time log warning for omitting it.
   In QuickJs, assign it to the `rack` object —